Wealth management in 2021: A digital shift in the client-adviser relationshipGareth Lewis

-As we reflect on a busy first half of 2021, the Delio team felt that now was as good a time as any to take stock and reflect on some of the changes we’ve seen in wealth management so far this year.
-With many of the world’s global financial centres re-opening, travel restrictions beginning to ease, and professionals returning to the office (for at least part of the week), we wanted to take a closer look at how the wealth management sector has evolved in light of the events of the last 18 months.
+As we reflect on a busy first half of 2021, now is as good a time as any to take stock and reflect on some of the changes we’ve seen in wealth management so far this year.
+With many of the world’s global financial centres re-opening, travel restrictions beginning to ease, and professionals returning to the office (for at least part of the week), let’s take a closer look at how the wealth management sector has evolved in light of the events of the last 18 months.

 In the first of two articles, we explore EY’s recent 2021 Global Wealth Research Report.
 After more than 18 months of nothing but video calls, email and digital interaction, some parts of the world are now slowly returning to less restrictive rules around travel and social engagement.
 So, what does this mean for wealth managers and how they interact with their clients?
 Will we see a return to face-to-face meetings, a permanent move to digital wealth management tools, or a hybrid model?